Depression Counselling SG

 Most importantly, at TYHO, it is not required to select a specific professional to help you with depression.

-While both modalities can treat depression, your choice between counselling and psychotherapy should depend on your needs, goals, and requirements.
+Both types of therapy can manage depression.
+Your choice between counselling and psychotherapy should depend on your needs, Therapist’s recommendations, and goals.

 At TYHO, you can look for a counsellor based on several factors, such as: